DreamShokk/bagicoin/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./chaincoind -proxy=127.0.0.1:9050
+	./bagicoind -proxy=127.0.0.1:9050

-## 2. Run a Chaincoin Core hidden server
+## 2. Run a Bagicoin Core hidden server

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file): *Needed for Tor version 0.2.7.0 and older versions of Tor only.
 For newer versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

-	HiddenServiceDir /var/lib/tor/chaincoin-service/
+	HiddenServiceDir /var/lib/tor/bagicoin-service/
 	HiddenServicePort 11994 127.0.0.1:11994
 	HiddenServicePort 21994 127.0.0.1:21994

-The directory can be different of course, but (both) port numbers should be equal to your chaincoind's P2P listen port (8333 by default).
+The directory can be different of course, but (both) port numbers should be equal to your bagicoind's P2P listen port (8333 by default).

-	-externalip=X   You can tell chaincoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your .onion address in /var/lib/tor/chaincoin-service/hostname.
+	-externalip=X   You can tell bagicoin about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your .onion address in /var/lib/tor/bagicoin-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.